lsst/pipelines_lsst_io/getting-started/multiband-analysis.rst

 Getting calibrated PSF photometry
 =================================

-The ``base_PsfFlux_flux`` column of these ``deepCoadd_forced_src`` datasets is the flux from the linear least-squares fit of the PSF model to the source.
+The ``base_PsfFlux_instFlux`` column of these ``deepCoadd_forced_src`` datasets is the instrumental flux from the linear least-squares fit of the PSF model to the source.
 From the source table's schema you know this flux has units of counts:

 .. code-block:: python

-   iSources.getSchema().find('base_PsfFlux_flux').field.getUnits()
+   iSources.getSchema().find('base_PsfFlux_instFlux').field.getUnits()

-Transforming this flux into a magnitude requires knowing the coadd's zeropoint, which you can get from the coadd dataset.
+Transforming this instrumental flux into a magnitude requires knowing the coadd's zeropoint, which you can get from the coadd dataset.
 The coadd you made in :doc:`part 4 <coaddition>` with :command:`assembleCoadd.py` doesn't have calibration info attached to it, though.
 Instead, you want the ``deepCoadd_calexp`` dataset, which was created by the :command:`detectCoaddSources.py` command-line task, because it does have calibrations.
 You can access these calibrations directly from ``deepCoadd_calexp_calib`` datasets for each filter: